nicolargo/glances/docs/config.rst

 ``DEBUG`` messages can be logged using the ``-d`` option on the command line.

-The location of the Glances log file depends of your operating system.
-You can display the full path of the Glances log file full path using the``glances -V`` command line.
+The location of the Glances log file depends on your operating system.
+You can display the full path of the Glances log file using the ``glances -V`` command line.

 The file is automatically rotated when its size exceeds 1 MB.

-If you want to use another system path or change the log message, you can use your own logger configuration.
+If you want to use another system path or change the log message, you can use your logger configuration.
 First of all, you have to create a ``glances.json`` file with, for example, the following content (JSON format):